labig-o/talk-ideas/README.md

 Here are some ideas you can make a 10-30 minute talk around.
 You can talk about anything in the realm of these topics.
 Remember, you are not limited to the below, these are just inspirations.

+Feel free to do a pull request and add any topics you want to learn about.

 # Concurrency

 - Implement a rate limiter